Devops Interview Questions and Answers for Experienced Pdf will be very helpful for the beginners and also for experienced candidates.

-Inseparable development and operations practices are universally relevant.
+Answer: Inseparable development and operations practices are universally relevant.
 Cloud computing, agile development, and DevOps are interlocking parts of a strategy for transforming IT into a business adaptability enabler.
-If cloud is an instrument, then DevOps is the musician that plays it.
+If the cloud is an instrument, then DevOps is the musician that plays it.

-Chef-jenkins adds the ability to use Jenkins to drive continuous deployment and synchronization of environments from a git repository.
+Answer: Chef-Jenkins adds the ability to use Jenkins to drive continuous deployment and synchronization of environments from a git repository.

-23. What is puppet module command?
+23. What is a puppet module command?

 24. What’s Special About Puppet’s Model-driven Design?

-- Traditionally, managing the configurations of a large group of computers has meant a series of imperative steps; in its rawest state, SSH and a for loop.
+- Traditionally, managing the configurations of a large group of computers has meant a series of imperative steps; in its rawest state, SSH and a for a loop.
 This general approach grew more sophisticated over time, but it retained the more profound limitations at its root.